-Wollstonecraft’s own writing, not yet bogged down by psychoanalytic doctrine however proleptic of it, entangles human objects and subjects, miasmatic and vaporous materialities in a conceptual swerve that may help us rethink a Lacanian relationship to the nonhuman world.
+Wollstonecraft’s own writing, not yet bogged down by psychoanalytic doctrine, however proleptic of it, entangles human objects and subjects, miasmatic and vaporous materialities in a conceptual swerve that may help us rethink a Lacanian relationship to the nonhuman world.
 That is, Wollstonecraft certainly acknowledges Romanticism’s proleptic, systematic tendency to see objects as necessary substitutions in a libidinal economy that gets off more efficaciously (and with more than a fetish for singular objects) through a metonymic chain of objets petits a.
-Yet, her anticipatory version of new materialism’s invasive idea—that things have vibrant energies which combine with the human in weird, unexpected, seemingly impossible ways—complicates Lacan’s lamentation of the impossibility of non-phallic jouissance.
-Wollstonecraft more harmoniously speaks to similar responses from feminist psychoanalysts Kristeva, Irigaray, Klein, Winnicott and Ettinger, yet perhaps goes further than them still, when she evanishes subjects and objects altogether into a swirling eddy of undisclosed materiality.
-When, in Letters Written during a Short Residence in Sweden, Norway, and Denmark, she writes, “my very soul diffused itself in the agitated waves, melted in the freshening breeze,” she loses herself within the air and water that have themselves become almost mere movements, a superabundant vitality that bespeaks an excess of pleasure beyond the phallic and even beyond the human.
-Such posthuman vibrancy remains undisclosed to the merely human and certainly to the symbolic order which can only run after its flights.
+Yet, her anticipatory version of new materialism’s invasive idea—that things have vibrant energies which combine with the human in weird, unexpected, seemingly impossible ways—complicates Lacan’s lamentation of the impossibility of nonphallic jouissance.
+Wollstonecraft more harmoniously speaks to similar responses from feminist psychoanalysts Julia Kristeva, Luce Irigaray, Melanie Klein, D. W. Winnicott, and Bracha Ettinger, yet perhaps goes further than them still, when she evanishes subjects and objects altogether into a swirling eddy of undisclosed materiality.
+When, in Letters Written during a Short Residence in Sweden, Norway, and Denmark (1796), she writes, “my very soul diffused itself in the agitated waves, melted in the freshening breeze,” she loses herself within the air and water that have themselves become almost mere movements, a superabundant vitality that bespeaks an excess of pleasure beyond the phallic and even beyond the human.
+Such posthuman vibrancy remains undisclosed to the merely human and certainly to the symbolic order, which can only run after its flights.